National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 Governing Committee members were selected through an open call for

-nominations published in December 2016, followed by a rigors review
+nominations published in December 2016, followed by a rigorous review

 process that included a diverse set of reviewers from the medical device